Sentiment Lab

 Basic sentiment analysis labels opinions as positive, negative, or neutral.
 But modern tools can go deeper.
 They can look at the specific things people mention in reviews, tying sentiment to those details.
 For example, instead of just saying a product is “good” or “bad,” these models can show what exactly people love or hate about it—whether it’s the design, the durability, or the customer service.
 For example a restaurant can discover that the sentiment about it's food is very positive, but the service is very bad.
 Legacy tools that only show simple positive vs negative miss out on this distinction.

 We built this Sentiment Lab to explore how 12 different sentiment models perform on different datasets.
 To see which understand nuance and sarcasm - which are the closest to humans in evaluating sentiment.
-Try on your own text and see which models agree with you :-)
+But then we enjoyed the process of comparing the models so much, we decided to release the laboratory for you to try on your own text and to see which models agree with you.

 In partnership withInsight Platforms Logo